 2013 Outlook: Nothing is missing from Green's game.
 You want a guy to make a big play?
-Green produced 12 gains of 25-plus yards last year and was top 10 in yards after the catch.
+Green posted 12 gains of 25-plus yards last year and was top 10 in yards after the catch.
 You want a guy to make a first down?
 Green had 61 of them.
 You want an end-zone threat?
 Green had 19 end-zone targets, and caught seven of those for scores.
 If he has a limitation, it's the guy throwing him the ball: Andy Dalton's arm strength is average, and that shows in his poor deep-completion rate.
 But the Bengals do a great job of making Green a focal point of their offense.
-We can't imagine him failing to post a top-five WR fantasy season.
+We can't imagine him failing to post a top-five WR fantasy season in 2013.

 2013 Outlook: Give the Law Firm credit: In his first season in Cincy, he eclipsed 1,000 yards and scored six TDs.
 There were times when he looked the part of a feature back, especially when he topped 100 yards from scrimmage every game from Week 11 to Week 15.
 But even the Bengals know he isn't a true leading man, and they drafted Gio Bernard in the second round of April's draft.
 BJGE will have the more valuable share of this platoon, because he's the short TD maker.
 But Bernard possesses escapability Green-Ellis doesn't, and will put a cap on the Law Firm's fantasy value.